-I do not like to talk about personal affairs; hut it seemed to me that by relating my personal experience in this direction I could give point to my ideas on this subject.
+I do not like to talk about personal affairs; but it seemed to me that by relating my personal experience in this direction I could give point to my ideas on this subject.
 I would like to see every child in our community taught by their parents to refrain from the use of these articles, from touching them, and I am sure we will be a happier, a health-ier, a more even-tempered and in every way better people.
 It will contribute to the development of good qualities and the repression of evil inclinations by following the course that the Lord has pointed out as the best among us.
 Mothers should take pains with their children in these things.

 Children should be taught in early life to pray to God.
 They should be taught that there is a God who will hear and answer their prayers.
-When they are sick they should be taught to ask their lather or the Elders to lay hands upon them; and it neither the father nor any Elder is near, to have their mother lay her hands on them and pray for them; tor this is not strong.
-Women do and pray for them; for this is not sinful, it is not wrong.
-Women do not have the Priesthood like men have.
-Women do but they can pray for their children, and their prayers are heard just as much as the prayers of the men are heard, though they may not have the authority to rebuke disease as men have who bear the And children should be Priesthood.
+When they are sick they should be taught to ask their father or the Elders to lay hands upon them; and it neither the father nor any Elder is near, to have their mother lay her hands on them and pray for them; for this is not sinful, it is not wrong.
+Women do not have the Prlesthood like men have, but they can pray for their children, and Children should be taught in early life but they can pray for their children, and their prayers are heard just as much as the prayers of the men are heard, though they may not have the authority to rebuke disease as men have who bear the Priesthood.
 And children should be brought to their mother's knees and taught to pray, and be brought up in a way that they will understand the nature, and the power, and the efficacy of prayer.
 If you will do this with your children, you will fortify them against the days of trial and temptation which will come to them when they grow older.
-Where this is done, you will have boys and girls that will be a blessing, a comfort and an honor to you, because their faith will be developed in early life, and they will know for themselves that there is a God.
+Where this is done, you will have boys and /girls that will be a blessing, a comfort and an honor to you, because their faith will be developed in early life, and they will know for themselves that there is a God.
 It is very delightful to witness the faith of children and to hear their expressions concerning these matters when they are properly taught.
-I am sure that if mothers would take this course with their children, they would have much more comfort from their children, their children would be easier governed, and they would develop in the children the best qualities of their minds; for every child is open particu-larly to these good influences, and children can be governed by appealing to their better natures, especially when they have been taught in the way I have spoken.
+I am sure that if mothers would take this course with their children, they would have much more comfort from their children, their children would be easier governed, and they would develop in the children the best qualities of their minds; for every child is open particularly to these good influences, and dren can be governed by appealing to their better natures, especially when they have been taught in the way I have